 - 3.2 A Conservation Area is an area of special architectural or historic interest, the character of which it is desirable to preserve and enhance.
 The Council considers that consultation with, and the involvement of local people is important when undertaking work associated with Conservation Areas.
 This will help encourage greater ownership of the concept and greater co-operation and commitment to achieving the aims of the designation. - 3.3 The Council will involve the community in the designation, variation or cancellation of a Conservation Area.
-This will entail formal consultation with the Historic Buildings Council and Department for Regional Development2, advertising by way of a public notice in the local press and public meetings to discuss and present proposals.
+This will entail formal consultation with the Historic Buildings Council (HBC), the Department for Communities (DfC), Department for Infrastructure (DfI), and any water or sewerage undertaker (currently NI Water), advertising by way of a public notice in the local press and public meetings to discuss and present proposals.
 Upon formal designation the Council will publish a public notice in the local press and hold a public launch and exhibition.
 Any alterations to existing Conservation Areas or designation of new Conservation Areas will be advertised through local press.